A Grammar of Hypotheses for Visualization, Data, and Analysis: Hypothesis Spaces

 \subsection{Visualization Hypothesis Space (\texorpdfstring{$H_V$}{HV})}

 The visualization hypothesis space, denoted $H_V$, represents all hypotheses that a visualization $V$ is able to evaluate.
-Here we consider $V$ independently of any dataset.
-Finding the limitations of human perception and cognition with different visual encodings is still an active research area in the visualization community.
-There is, at this time, no definitive mapping between all visualization designs and their task effectiveness.
-However, to illustrate the general concept of $H_V$, we provide examples of visualization hypothesis spaces, and point out the limitations of our formalism.
+Similar to how $H_A$ can be created without the consideration of the data, here we consider $H_V$ independently of any dataset as well.
+To illustrate the general concept of $H_V$, we provide examples of visualization hypothesis spaces below.

-\stitle{Hypothesis Space of a Barchart with 3 Bars:} Consider $V_b$, a static barchart graphic that shows three bars (\Cref{fig:linechart}(a)).
-When $V_b$ is rendered as an image, the image has specific property values for the canvas (width, height, border size, spacing, etc.) and contains three bars that have positional attributes, such as their position along the x-axis in pixels (\texttt{xpos}) and their height in pixels (\texttt{pixel-height}).
+\stitle{Hypothesis Space of a Barchart with 3 Bars:} Consider $V_b$, a static barchart graphic that shows three bars (shown left).

+When $V_b$ is rendered as an image, the image has specific property values for the canvas (width, height, border size, spacing, etc.) and contains three bars that have positional attributes, such as their position along the x-axis in pixels (\lstinline{xpos}) and their height in pixels (\lstinline{pixelheight}).
 For now, let's only focus on these two attributes.

 $V_b$ can be used to evaluate a few different hypotheses.
-For example, whether bar$_{1}$ is taller than bar$_{2}$ (\texttt{pixelheight[id=1] > pixelheight[id=2]}) or if the three bars show an increasing order in height (\texttt{fit(pixelheight, xpos) > const}).
-Given the limited hypotheses expressible by $V_b$, the hypothesis space should be relatively small.
-The following grammar refers to the rendered mark attributes, since $V_b$ is not grounded to any specific dataset:
+For example, whether bar$_{1}$ is taller than bar$_{2}$ (\lstinline{pixelheight[id=1] > pixelheight[id=2]}) or if the three bars show an increasing order in height (\lstinline{fit(pixelheight, xpos) > const}).
+Given the limited hypotheses expressible by $V_b$, the hypothesis space should be relatively small and can be expressed as:

 This grammar (and the hypothesis space) is specific to this instance of $V_b$, and will change if its design specification or dataset changes.
 For example, if $V_b$ now renders 100 bars, evaluating if the barchart exhibits a normal distribution may be a valid hypothesis.
 Conversely, it may no longer be valid to compare the heights of bar$_5$ with bar$_{95}$ because perceptually this becomes much harder to do, especially if the width of the visualization is large\cite{talbot2014four}.